 Local Artist Finds His Niche Drawing Caricatures

 Straight out of high school, Cicero resident Nick Nix went to work for his parents as a parts runner for an electrical firm.
-Through the years, he worked his way up to become an electrician.
+Through the years, he worked his way up and took a career as an electrician to become a licensed and professional electrical expert.
 In his free time, he did what he had done since he was a young boy – he drew comics.
 Though he has always adored art, he never considered it to be a feasible full-time job.